 Nevada’s legalization of casino gambling in 1931 and the passage of liberal divorce laws created another boom for Reno.
 Beginning in the 1950s, the need for economic diversification beyond gaming fueled a movement for more lenient business taxation.
 The presence of a main east-west rail line, the emerging interstate highway system, favorable tax climate and inexpensive land created the ideal conditions for warehousing and distribution of goods to the growing population in the surrounding eleven western states.
 Today, Reno, Nevada has the largest concentration of distribution-related property per capita in the United States.

-Reno sits in the rain shadow of the Sierras.
+Reno sits in the rain shadow of the Sierras with four distinct seasons.
 Winter has snowfall but typically it is light.
-Summer highs are generally in the low to mid-90s °F, but temperatures above 100 °F occur occasionally.
-July daytime and nighttime temperatures average 92 °F and 51 °F, respectively; while January day and night temperatures average 46 °F (7 °C) and 22 °F (-6 °C), respectively.
+Summer highs are generally in the low to mid-90s°F, but temperatures above 100°F occur occasionally.
+July daytime and nighttime temperatures average 92°F and 51°F, respectively; while January day and night temperatures average 46°F (7°C) and 22°F (-6°C), respectively.
 Most precipitation occurs in winter and spring.